Advocacy and Lobbying

 Advocacy wins for Ballarat

-During the current election cycle, City of Ballarat has received more than $27 million in funding from both levels of government towards projects we are advocating for.
+During the recent federal and state election cycle, $238.4 million in funding has been committed by both levels of government towards projects the City of Ballarat is advocating for.

 Part Funded - Ongoing Advocacy